 They also known as abscesses, are defined as painful lumps filled with pus, white blood cells, and bacteria.
 These lumps form under the skin when one or more hair follicles become infected and inflamed by bacteria.
 Boils can develop on any part of your body.
 The pus inside the boil is a thick fluid made up of bacteria, dead tissues, and white blood cells.
 Boils usually begin as red lumps that grow larger with time and become more painful until the pus drains out of it.

 Boils often occur on areas of the skin that have hair like armpits, face, neck, buttocks, and thighs, they can also develop inside the body between two organs.
 Ultrasound is essential to locate boils inside the body.
-Sweat and friction within the skin is a contributing factor to boils.
-The symptoms of a boil include red swollen skin around the lump, increase in size over time, and a yellow-white tip that bursts and allows pus to get out.
+Sweat and friction within the skin are a contributing factor to boils.
+The symptoms of a boil include red swollen skin around the lump, an increase in size over time, and a yellow-white tip that bursts and allows pus to get out.
 A connected area of infection with a number of boils is called carbuncles.

 Boils can be easily treated at home.
 Here are some home remedies that can be used to treat boils: